 - (2) ERCOT may require information from Qualified Scheduling Entities (QSEs) and Transmission Operators (TOs).
 Typical information requested may include, but is not limited to:

 - (a) Resource fuel capabilities;

 - (b) Resource condition details; and

 - (c) Actual weather conditions.

-- (3) ERCOT will provide verbal notice of an OCN to all TOs and QSEs representing Resources and post the message electronically to the ERCOT website.
+- (3) ERCOT will provide verbal notice of an OCN to TOs and QSEs representing Resources through the TO and QSE Hotlines and post the message electronically to the ERCOT website.
 When an OCN is issued, it does not place ERCOT in an Emergency Condition.
-QSEs should notify appropriate Resources, Retail Electric Providers (REPs) and Load Serving Entities (LSEs).
-TOs should notify their represented Transmission Service Providers (TSPs) as appropriate.
+QSEs should notify, as appropriate, their represented QSEs, Resources, Retail Electric Providers (REPs) and Load Serving Entities (LSEs) of OCNs.
+TOs should notify, as appropriate, their represented Transmission Service Providers (TSPs) and Distribution Service Providers (DSPs) of OCNs.